Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer-2024.md

   overlay_image: /assets/images/classes/rogue/mirage-dancer/2024/header.png
   teaser: /assets/images/classes/rogue/mirage-dancer/2024/header.jpg
 ---
-Mirage Dancers are initiates of an esoteric desert tradition, where light and motion blur the boundary between the real and the imagined.
-Their training begins not with the blade, but with the body--learning to move as the dunes shift and the air shimmers, until every step becomes an act of deception.
-They weave subtle magic into their movement, bending light to mislead their enemies.
-In battle, Mirage Dancers favor curved blades, their fighting style resembling a ritualized dance, each motion flowing into the next with deliberate elegance.
-They circle their foes like desert winds, advancing and withdrawing in patterns that are difficult to predict.
+Mirage Dancers are masters of the curved blade, their fighting style an elusive flow of deliberate, slashing strikes and unpredictable movement.
+With each step, they circle their foes forcing them to shift their defenses until they find an opening.
+Trained with subtle illusion magic, they appear to teleport throughout the battlefield, utilizing brief invisibility and illusory duplicates.

 # Level 3: Dancer's Grace
 Your training with the curved blade grants you the following benefits.